 Note: The 'under-employment ratio' is the percentage of employed persons who are working fewer hours than they are willing and able to work.
 The 'under-utilization rate' is the proportion of the labour force who are unemployed or underemployed.
 Source: ABS, Labour Force, Australia.
-January data will be released on 18th February.
-Return to "What's New".
+February data will be released on 18th March.